Measuring Association Between Labels and Free-Text Rationales: Tasks, Datasets, and Models

-\paragraph{Self-Rationalizing Model (\itoor)} A joint, self-rationalizing model \cite{melis2018towards}, illustrated in \autoref{fig:joint}, predicts both a label and rationale during inference.
-This is the most common approach to free-text rationalization \cite{hendricks2016generating, kim2018textual, camburu2018snli, ehsan2018rationalization, liu2019towards, wu2019faithful, narang2020wt5, Do2020eSNLIVE20CV}, but little is understood about its faithfulness. \itoor models are desirable for their ease-of-use, task-effectiveness, parameter-efficiency, and their ability to generate fluent and plausible rationales.
-We expect models of this kind to play an important role in continuing research on explainable AI using natural language for these reasons.
+\paragraph{Self-Rationalizing Model (\itoor)} A joint, self-rationalizing model \cite{melis2018towards}, illustrated in \autoref{fig:joint}, predicts both a label and rationale.
+This is the most common approach to free-text rationalization \cite{hendricks2016generating, kim2018textual, hancock-etal-2018-training, camburu2018snli, ehsan2018rationalization, liu-etal-2019-towards-explainable, wu-mooney-2019-faithful, narang2020wt5, Do2020eSNLIVE20CV, tang-etal-2020-exploring}, but little is understood about model internals. \itoor models are desirable for their ease-of-use, task-effectiveness, parameter efficiency, and their ability to generate fluent and plausible rationales.
+We expect models of this kind to play an important role in continuing research on explainable AI for these reasons.

-We use the \itoor variant of T5 \cite[known as ``WT5?!'']{narang2020wt5}.
-Because only one instance of T5 is used here, the total number of parameters is half that of the pipeline.
-We replicate three prior findings using T5 (Tables \ref{table:baselines}--\ref{table:pipelines} in Appendix \ref{sec:appendix_baselines}): \begin{compactitem} \item For all tasks, adding rationale generation (\itoor) to a non-rationalizing model (I$\rightarrow$O) does not result in a substantial loss in accuracy. \item The pipeline does not perform as well as the self-rationalizing model, despite having double the parameters. \item T5 outperforms other pretrained models. \end{compactitem}
+We use the \itoor variant of T5 \cite{narang2020wt5}.
+Because only one instance of T5 is used to instantiate it, the total number of parameters is half that of the pipeline.
+We replicate two prior findings (Tables \ref{table:baselines}--\ref{table:pipelines} in \autoref{sec:appendix_results}): the T5 pipeline does not perform as well as the self-rationalizing model (despite having double the parameters), and T5-Base outperforms pretrained models used in prior work.

+\paragraph{Evaluation} We do not report BLEU scores \cite{papineni-etal-2002-bleu}, because BLEU and related metrics do not measure plausibility \cite{camburu2018snli, kayser2021vil, clinciu-etal-2021-study} or faithfulness \cite{jacovi-goldberg-2020-towards}.
+In addition to low correlation with human scores, there can be many valid rationales for a given instance \cite{miller2019explanation}; metrics that compare generated rationales to a single ground-truth do not address this and are thus a poor measure of quality.